firesim/firesim/docs/Advanced-Usage/Workloads/FireMarshal-QuickStart.rst

 This command creates a firesim workload file at ``firesim/deploy/workloads/br-base.json``.
-You can now run this workload using the standard FireSim commands (e.g. :ref:`single-node-sim`, just change the workloadname option to "br-base.json" from "linux-uniform.json").
+You can now run this workload using the standard FireSim commands (e.g. :ref:`single-node-sim`, just change the ``workloadname`` option to "br-base.json" from "linux-uniform.json").

+.. attention:: While the FireMarshal ``install`` command is the recommended way to create firesim configurations, you can still hand-create firesim workloads if needed.
+  For example, the linux-uniform workload described in :ref:`single-node-sim` is a manually created workload that uses the br-base-bin and br-base.img files directly.